vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 <details><summary>Buitenen</summary>

-70\. ~~OBJECTION.~~ In the case of the qualifications for periodical rites the injunction does not require the 'realization of any fruit.'146
+70\. ~~OBJECTION.~~ In the case of the qualifications for periodical rites the injunction (apUrva) does not require the 'realization of any fruit.'146

 146: No specific fruits are attached to nitya rites.